Lucky-Beard/lucky-render-upload-log/README.md

 # lucky-render-upload-log

-This library is used as a nexrender action to upload the render worker log file to S3.
+This library is used as a nexrender postrender action to upload the render worker log file to the cloud.
-Unfortunately it's not suitable for public use, but you're welcome to fork and create your own version.
+It utilizes the provider packages of Nexrender and supports the same cloud uploads as the regular nexrender/action-upload

 ## Usage
 Install using npm or yarn